sqrta/CMSC457-Spring23/assign1/assign1.md

 - `teleporation.py`

 Submit your two programs repectively to the Gradescope.
 Gradescope will test your submission automatically.
 You can try and resubmit until the due date (Mar 09, 2023 at 11:00:00 PM EST).

+## Academic Integrity

+Your submissions will be checked manually.
+The following are examples of academic integrity violations:

+- Hardcoding of results in an assignment.
+Hardcoding refers to attempting to make a program appear as if it works correctly (e.g., printing expected results for a test).
+- Hiring any online service to complete an assignment for you.
+- Sharing your code or your tests with any student.